AdityaSharma223/EatEmAll/README.md

 sudo apt install python3-mysql.connector
 ```
 3. MySQL server on local machine

 ## SUMMARY:
-Find and eat the enegry balls to gain score!
+Find and eat the energy balls to gain score!
 You will be spawned in a black screen and you have to find the
 energy ball hidden in the screen, your cursor will
-start to change colours once near the energy ball.
+start to change colors once near the energy ball.
 You can press space to reveal the location of the
-energy ball. (applicable only upto two times per game)
+energy ball. (applicable only up to two times per game)

 ## CONTROLS:
 ⬅️ ⬆️ ⬇️ ➡️ --> Arrow keys for movement